Articulating Value in Housing Co-operatives

 Understanding the value of Australian Housing Co-operatives.

-Australia has a persistent shortage of affordable, quality housing.
 Housing co-operatives are member-based organisations providing rental and owner occupied homes to members.
 They are associated with benefits for member-residents, including improved housing, improved senses of belonging and community, and employment and education outcomes.
 However, evidence for those benefits has gaps, so this study aims to develop a framework for assessing housing co-operative benefits and to develop a typology to identify the factors shaping those benefits.
 The project outcome will be an evidence base of what works in co-operative housing, which can benefit the country by providing a rationale for growth of and policy support for socially beneficial housing.

 Institute for Culture and Society, Western Sydney University